rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

 Consensus quality of the partial Bachet rankings
 ````````````````````````````````````````````````
-Let us now verify in :numref:`weakBachet7` below the consensus quality of the partial *polarised* Bachet ranking *wb*.
+Let us now verify in :numref:`weakBachet7` below the consensus quality of the partial *polarised* Bachet ranking *pbr*.

 .. code-block:: pycon
    :caption: Consensus quality of the partial polarised Bachet ranking